glabular/AssemblyInfoEditor/README.md

 ## Getting Started
 Clone this repository to your local machine.
-Build the AssemblyInfoManager project using Visual Studio or your preferred C# IDE.
+Build the AssemblyInfoEditor project using Visual Studio or your preferred C# IDE.

 ## Usage
 Open a console or terminal window.
-Navigate to the folder containing the AssemblyInfoManager executable.
+Navigate to the folder containing the AssemblyInfoEditor executable.
 Run the AssemblyInfoEditor executable with the following command:

 ```AssemblyInfoEditor.exe "C:\Users\YourUserName\Documents\YourProjectFolder"```